-The views expressed by the host of this program still documented to be almost always right, 99.7% of the time.
+The views expressed by the host of this program, still documented to be almost always right, 99.7% of the time.

-And I don't think any question, most talked about.
+And I don't think any question, most talked about radio talk show all across the fruited plane.

-The telephone number you want to be on the program, and uh we've done a good job of getting a lot of calls in today.
+And we've done a good job of getting a lot of calls in today.

 For us, 800-282-2882.